 Tips and Techniques:

-- If you use wild-caught catfish, soak the filets in 2 cups of whole milk for 10 minutes, then discard the milk before proceeding with the recipe.
+- If you use wild-caught catfish, soak the fillets in 2 cups of whole milk for 10 minutes, then discard the milk before proceeding with the recipe.

 - You can use an air fryer with a basket but since you can cook only one filet at a time, it will greatly increase your cook time.